 Skills you’ll develop

 While studying Philosophy, you’re learning how to use curiosity and logic to go beyond face-value assumptions and challenge accepted wisdom.
-You’ll develop important skills grounded in analytic philosophy, with a focus on the philosophy of mind, history and philosophy of science, value theory, and history of philosophy.
+You’ll develop important skills grounded in the various areas of philosophy, including epistemology, metaphysics, ethics, political philosophy, philosophy of science and the history of philosophy.

 These skills may include: